 Once you are happy with the angle, use the move tool to move it into the correct position.

-This means that players can now walk through the door and enter the house, and they can use the window for cover.
+This means that players can now interact to open and then walk through the door and enter the house, and they can use the window for cover.

 Dress the rest of the buildings in your level so that they all have windows and doors.